HenriquesLab/manuscript-rxiv-maker/README.md

-# Example Manuscript for Rxiv-Maker
+# Rxiv-Maker: Official Preprint & Comprehensive Example

-This repository contains a complete example manuscript demonstrating the capabilities of [rxiv-maker](https://github.com/HenriquesLab/rxiv-maker), a tool for writing scientific preprints in Markdown with automated figure generation.
+This repository contains the official rxiv-maker preprint published as [arXiv:2508.00836](https://arxiv.org/abs/2508.00836).
+This preprint both explains what rxiv-maker is and serves as an extensive demonstration of how scientific preprints can be written using [rxiv-maker](https://github.com/HenriquesLab/rxiv-maker), a framework for writing scientific manuscripts in Markdown with automated figure generation.

 ## 📚 What's Inside

-This manuscript showcases:
+This preprint demonstrates rxiv-maker's capabilities while documenting the framework itself:

-- **Markdown-based writing**: Clean, readable scientific content in `01_MAIN.md`
+- **Self-documenting preprint**: The content in `01_MAIN.md` explains rxiv-maker while being written with it
-- **Automated figure generation**: Python scripts in `FIGURES/` that generate publication-ready plots
+- **Live data integration**: Python scripts that pull current arXiv statistics and inject them into the text
-- **Supplementary information**: Additional content in `02_SUPPLEMENTARY_INFO.md`
+- **Automated figure generation**: Python scripts in `FIGURES/` that generate publication-ready plots from real data
-- **Configuration**: Manuscript settings in `00_CONFIG.yml`
+- **Supplementary information**: Additional technical details in `02_SUPPLEMENTARY_INFO.md`
-- **Data processing**: Python modules in `src/py/` for data analysis
+- **Complete workflow**: Configuration in `00_CONFIG.yml`, data processing modules in `src/py/`, and BibTeX references
-- **Citations and references**: BibTeX integration for academic citations
+- **Reproducible science**: Every figure and statistic is generated from source data and code

 ## 🚀 Getting Started